Ank8284/Course/README.md

     - WEEK 12: Query Optimization and Conclusion
         -  END TERM:

-### Prescribed Books
+### Prescribed Books :
-     * Database Management Systems - Abraham Silberschatz , Henry F. Korth, S. Sudarshan
+     - Database Management Systems - Abraham Silberschatz , Henry F. Korth, S. Sudarshan

+# Projects :
+In this section we will be covering the projects which we are gona work on :

+## TDS :
+### Project_1: TDS Virtual TA
+    - Creating a virtual Teaching Assistant Discourse responder.

+## MLP :
+Yet to decide !